hungcq/knowledge-repo/biology/life-ascending.md

 ### 3. Photosynthesis
 - Reaction: energy + CO2 + H20 (via respiration) <-> (via photosynthesis + energy) O2 + organic molecules
 - Photosynthesis mechanism: as a catalyst to separate O2 from H2O with minimal energy
-- Photosynthesis main goal: get electron from reducer -> form organic matter
+- Main goal of photosynthesis: get electron from reducer -> form organic matter
 - Question: cause of the switch from other easier electron givers (H2S, dissolved Fe - plentiful in early earth) to H2O:
   - Hypo: other material ran out
   - -> Falsified by geological record